BetterWayElectronics/secure-wireguard-implementation/README.md

 Extract it with `tar -xvf dnscrypt-proxy-linux_x86_64-2.tar.gz dnscrypt-proxy`.
 Enter the extracted directory and copy the example configuration with `cp example-dnscrypt-proxy.toml dnscrypt-proxy.toml`.
 Now run the service in a new terminal window with `./dnscrypt-proxy` to ensure its functionality.

 At this stage  you need to modify your systems default resolve file, but first back it up  with `cp /etc/resolv.conf /etc/resolv.conf.backup` then delete it and make a new one and insert `nameserver 127.0.0.1` and `options edns0`.
-Your system will likely try and revert these settings so lock the file with `chattr +i /etc/resolv.conf`, note that the `--i` switch will unlock it.
+Your system will likely try and revert these settings so lock the file with `chattr +i /etc/resolv.conf`, note that the `-i` switch will unlock it.
+You should also modify `/etc/systemd/resolved.conf` and uncomment or add `DNSStubListener=No` this may help prevent port clashing in the future.
 Now it's best to close the other terminal session that has DNSCrypt running and begin modifying the configuration file, `dnscrypt-proxy.toml`.